Alphabus: An Extended European Capability

 Typical payload capacity: up to 200 transponders - equivalent to more than 1000 TV channels (SDTV) and more than 200 000 audio channels.

-The Alphabus product line is designed for future growth and will be compatible in its extended version with higher payload power (up to 22 Kw), higher payload dissipation and higher payload mass (up to 1400 kg).
+The Alphabus Extension Contract prepares for future growth and extends payload power up to 22 Kw, payload dissipation and payload mass up to 1400 kg.

 Alphabus Product line Key Features